 The Research Society for Victorian Periodicals holds its annual conference each summer or early fall at a different location in North America or Europe, on a theme relating to Victorian culture and society as reflected in its periodicals.

-This coming year our conference is jointly sponsored by the Victorian Studies Association of Western Canada (VSAWC).
-The call for papers is as follows:
+This year our conference was jointly sponsored by the Victorian Studies Association of Western Canada (VSAWC).

 The Body and the Page in Victorian Culture: An International Conference

 Highlights from the conference included special collections sessions with the University of Victoria Library, a series of workshops including: bookbinding, grants-crafting, and printing, as well as the usual panel sessions showcasing new research in the area of Victorian periodicals.
 You can view the programme from the conference here.

 The Wolff Lecture was given by Professor Sally Shuttleworth (University of Oxford).
 It was entitled ‘Fearful Bodies in Late Victorian Medicine and Culture’.